 Some businesses say they’re all about family.
-But at Brown Sugar Bakeshop, those words being put into action.
+But at Brown Sugar Bakeshop, those words are being put into action.
 All this week, Rock City Eats is celebrating black-owned businesses in Little Rock’s food scene that provide diversity, passion and excellence on an everyday basis.
 This is the fourth in a five-part series.

 Brown Sugar Bakeshop is a company in transition.
 Sisters April and Kristi Williams started the bakery company and for eight years delighted customers with their cakes, cupcakes and baked goods.
 But as it goes with so many family-owned businesses, they felt it was time to pass the company down to the younger generation.
 And so they did, putting Kristi’s 19-year-old son Kindell Williams in charge of the new BSBS, LLC.
 It’s a bold move that Kristi Williams says nonetheless comes at the right time.